 Trade sanctions against Russia: taking stock after 100 days of war

-On 25th February, the Council banned exports of dual-use goods (designed for civilian use but likely to be repurposed for military ends - their list is long, covering chemicals, special metal alloys, protective equipment against chemical and biological agents...), but also spare parts for aeronautics and goods for use by Russian refineries.
+On 25 February, the Council banned exports of so-called “dual-use goods” – designed for civilian use but likely to be repurposed for military ends.
+Their list is long, covering chemicals, special metal alloys, protection against chemical and biological agents… but also spare parts for aeronautics and goods for use by Russian refineries.

-On 15th March, the list was extended with the prohibition of luxury goods exports.
-The fourth package was also the first to introduce bans on imports of certain goods.
-However, this remained a rather small step: imports of certain steel and aluminium products, already affected by safeguard measures (i.e. limitations on the quantities imported), were halted altogether.
+On 15 March, the list went on to incorporate luxury goods exports.
+The fourth package was also the first to introduce bans on imports of specific goods.
+Imports of types of steel and aluminium products, which were already targeted by safeguard measures (i.e., limitations on the quantities imported), were halted altogether.

-The sixth package, banning 90% of oil imports from Russia by the end of 2022, was adopted on 3rd June.
-Thereafter, trade sanctions become massive (Figure 1): by the end of the year, 65% of EU imports from Russia will be banned, compared to only 10% after the fifth package in April 2022.
+The sixth package, which is set to ban 90% of oil imports from Russia by the end of 2022, was adopted on 3 June.
+From that point onwards, trade sanctions will become massive (Figure 1): by the end of the year, 65% of EU imports from Russia will be banned by the sanctions, compared to only 10% after the fifth package in April 2022.

 65% of imports from Russia are banned

-As Matthieu Crozet and Julian Hinz point out, “trade embargo is a weapon for the powerful”.
+As Matthieu Crozet and Julian Hinz point out, “trade embargo is the weapon of the powerful”.
 Clearly, the larger the sanctioning country, the higher the costs it inflicts on the sanctioned country, which loses both a key supplier and important markets.
 Conversely, for the country imposing the embargo, the costs will be all the higher the larger the targeted country.

 In 2021, Russia was the EU’s fifth largest trading partner, accounting for almost 6% of European trade with the world.
 The amounts involved are considerable: €258 billion, of which €159 billion are EU imports.

-These shares are not negligible, nor are the expected negative effects.
-Nevertheless, the EU has two advantages over Russia: its significant trade integration and its economic weight.
+Such shares are significant, as are their expected negative impacts.
+Nevertheless, the EU enjoys two advantages over Russia: its significant trade integration and its economic clout.
 Indeed, while European sanctions (including the sixth package) cover 25% of total Russian exports, they represent only 5% of EU imports.
 The asymmetry is large.
 In other words, Russian trade is more dependent on European buyers than European trade is on Russian suppliers.

-Yet, the aggregate figures hide strong disparities between sectors.
-For example, in the wood sector, the sanctions already in place cover all European imports from Russia (Figure 2); in the energy sector (mineral fuels and oils), 78% of imports from Russia will be banned by the end of the year, an increase of over 71 percentage points compared to the fifth package.
-In contrast, the share of banned aluminium imports is ten times lower, around 8%.
+Yet the aggregate figures hide strong disparities between sectors.
+For example, in the wood sector, the sanctions already in place apply to all European imports from Russia (figure 2); in the energy sector (mineral fuels and oils), 78% of imports from Russia will be banned by the end of the year, an increase of over 71% compared to the fifth package.
+In contrast, the share of banned aluminium imports is ten times lower, at around 8%.

-The import bans will therefore force companies to adapt, either by seeking alternative sources for banned products, or by replacing them with other, comparable goods.
-While ensuring that production in affected sectors does not come to a complete halt, these mechanisms will generate additional costs.
-Some of these costs will be absorbed by company margins and some will be passed onto final consumers through higher prices.
+The import bans will therefore force companies to adapt, either by seeking alternative sources to banned products, or by replacing them with other comparable goods.
+Although such coping mechanisms might ensure production in affected sectors does not come to a complete halt, they will generate additional costs.
+Some of them will be absorbed by profit margins and some will be passed onto consumers through higher prices.
 The question remains of how easily firms can find alternative suppliers.
 This issue can be very technical.
-Taking the example of fertilisers, EU sanctions cover potassium chloride, but also fertilisers that include all three key crop nutrients, namely potassium, nitrogen and phosphates.
-Russia supplies a large share (44%) of EU imports of these products (Figure 3).
-Canada is the world's largest producer and exporter of potash (used to produce fertilisers containing potassium), far ahead of Russia, but it produces almost no phosphate fertilisers and exports little nitrogen fertiliser.
-Thus, Canada could replace Russia mainly for the supply of potassium-based fertilisers.
-However, production cannot increase instantly; the market will be tight in 2022.